A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Conclusions

 \section{Conclusions}

 The mathematical concept of thermodynamic limit is defined as an infinitely large system reaches its infinitely long-time limit, where the long-time has to be sufficient to overcome all the exponentially small barrier crossing probabilities.
-Therefore, it is immediately clear that there are two competing limits for time and systems size, and taking which limit first matters.
+Therefore, it is immediately clear that there are two competing limits for time and systems size, and the order of taking these limits matters.
 Complex behavior arises when these two limits are not exchangeable due to {\em non-uniform} convergence \cite{vellela_qian_09}.
 As we have discussed, a real thermodynamic limit, which takes $t\rightarrow\infty$ first, is simple.
-A mesoscopic system is messy | When Anderson talked about $N\rightarrow\infty$ \cite{anderson}, there are in fact two possibilities: finite time dynamics requires taking it before $t\rightarrow\infty$, and thermodynamics requires taking it after $t\rightarrow\infty$: The latter produces a simpler picture of the world, and the former produces a much more complex picture of a world.
+A mesoscopic system is messy | When Anderson talked about $N\rightarrow\infty$ \cite{anderson}, there are in fact two possibilities: finite time dynamics requires taking it before $t\rightarrow\infty$, and thermodynamics requires taking it after $t\rightarrow\infty$: The latter produces a simpler picture of the world with universality, and the former produces a much more complex picture of a world with diversity.

-The present work focuses on the emergence of discrete transitions between different dynamic basins.
-While we have not explicitly discussed system with spatial characteristics, we believe a large part of the discussions is applicable to stochastic reaction-diffusion systems \cite{murray_book}.
-Recent work also point to the important phenomena associated with time symmetry breaking in nonequilibrium steady state of mesoscopic systems \cite{zqq,seifert,WangJCP2010, WangBJ2010, WangJCP2011, WangJCP2012}.
-A deeper understanding toward the relationships among different forms of symmetry breaking in space, time, and dynamics remain to be elucidated \cite{yangcn,wolynes_96}.
+The present discussion focuses on the emergence of discrete transitions between different dynamic basins.
+While we have not explicitly discussed system with spatial characteristics, we believe a large part of the discussions is applicable to stochastic reaction-diffusion systems \cite{murray_book, WuJPCB2013, WuJCP2014_1, WuJCP2014_2}.
+Recent work also points to the important phenomena associated with time symmetry breaking in nonequilibrium steady state of mesoscopic systems \cite{WangPNAS2008_1,WangADP2015, WangJCP2012, WangJCP2010, zqq,seifert,WangBJ2010, WangJCP2011}.
+A deeper understanding toward the relationships among different forms of symmetry breaking in space, time, and dynamics remain to be elucidated \cite{wolynes_96,yangcn}.